kbwalton/Basic-Calculator---Kotlin/README.md

 I developed this software using the following tools and technologies:

-IDE: Android Studio (used for Kotlin development) Programming Language: Kotlin
+IDE: IntelliJ IDEA (used for Kotlin development) Programming Language: Kotlin
 Libraries: None (used basic Kotlin features for implementation)